Nicolas Babin: Consulting (2017-)

 In March 2017, Nicolas Babin founded his own company Babin Business Consulting, specialized in consulting, marketing, innovations and business development, which he presides since then.

 Nicolas Babin is also the cofounder of Mirambeau AppCare, which product includes DiabiLive, an app allowing diabetics to better cope with their disease, thanks to a personalized monitoring of food and exercise, an optimized insuline dosage management and also a panic button in case of emergency.
 He also manages the international development of this app, notably in the United States, where they are waiting the Food and Drug Administration authorization to be available, but also in Japan, in Canada or in the United Arab Emirates, where it was notably showcased in the Arab Health trade show.
 Diabilive won several prizes including the French Concours Lépine, rewarding innovation in 2016, as well as the Consumer Electronics Show Innovation Award in 2018.
 In addition to diabetes, Nicolas Babin is looking to expand this concept to others debilitating diseases.

 Since 2020, Babin works as a consultant for several companies, like Huawei, Google or IBM, as a specialist in all matters concerning artificial intelligence or 5G.
 He is also a regular participant in international conferences on those topics, as well as gamification, digital disruption and leadership.
+He is appointed Digital Ambassador for the European Commission in 2023, joining other European specialists focusing on digital transition.